Imagine…connecting with the human spirit in each person in any situation.

 Find over 50 articles written about NVC, a description of the 4-part NVC process, key benefits of the process, and more.

 See video testimonial from participants of the 2008 Integration Program

 A number of our workshop series presuppose familiarity with the NVC model - but where to start?
 There are a few ways to begin learning NVC locally.
 We have monthly Introduction to NVC workshops, as well as Foundation Training in Nonviolent Communication series which show up in our calendar several times a year.
-We also demonstrate the NVC process in an engaging Conflict Improv format at different venues in the community.

 If you've been to one of our Intros or have read one of Marshall Rosenberg's books, then you're ready to join our Learning & Practicing Basics: Monday Night NVC, which is held weekly & lead by a different trainer on a monthly rotation.